About the AURA Surveillance System

 - National Antimicrobial Utilisation Surveillance Program

-- The IT infrastructure for the Australian Passive AMR Surveillance (APAS) system has provided by the Queensland Health OrgTRx System.
+- The Queensland Health OrgTRx System, which provides the IT infrastructure for the Australian Passive AMR Surveillance (APAS) system.

-In addition, data and reports have been included in national reporting from:
+In addition, analyses of data have been included in national reporting from:

 - The National Alert System for Critical Antimicrobial Resistances (CARAlert), which was established by the Commission in 2016 to provide information on priority organisms that are resistant to last-line antimicrobials

 - The National Neisseria Network, on Neisseria gonorrhoeae and N. meningitidis

 - The National Notifiable Diseases Surveillance System, on Mycobacterium tuberculosis